alotoftype/docs/docs/getting-started-section/imports/openapi-imports.md

 # Import from OpenAPI

-Get started with your existing APIs in seconds!
+Get started with your existing APIs in seconds.
 Voiden lets you import OpenAPI specifications and instantly generate ready-to-use API requests.

 ## Quick Start